Jonniebarnsley/SLEpy/README.md

-# py-sle: Python Library for Sea Level Contribution Calculations
+# slepy: Python Library for Sea Level Contribution Calculations

 A Python library for calculating sea level contribution from ice sheet model output using the methodology from Goelzer et al. (2020).

 ## Features

-- **High Performance**: Optimized dask-based parallelization with 46% speedup over naive implementations
+- **High Performance**: Optimized dask-based parallelization
 - **Robust**: Memory-efficient processing with automatic resource management
 - **Flexible**: Support for both single calculations and ensemble processing
 - **Well-Tested**: Comprehensive benchmarking and validation